cournape/import-profiler/README.md

 quickly, such as CLI tools.
 The goal of import profiler is to help find the bottlenecks when importing a given package.

+Note: starting from python 3.7, the option `-X importtime` can be used for similar use, and with a better accuracy.
+See python/cpython#3490

 ## Example

 This is Work in Progress.
 To try it out, write something as follows: